apache/beam/learning/tour-of-beam/learning-content/go/core-transforms/combine/combine-fn/description.md

 ### Playground exercise

 You can find the full code of this example in the playground window, which you can run and experiment with.

-Have you also noticed the order in which the collection items are displayed in the console?
-Why is that?
-You can also run the example several times to see if the output remains the same or changes.